qMRLab/qMRLab/docs/source/gui_usage.rst

 7. In the *Menu* panel, click on **Fit data** to start the fitting process.
 8. Once the fitting is done, a temporary file will be saved in the ‘FitResults’ subfolder of the current working directory.
 You can save the current fit results elsewhere by clicking **Save Results** in the ‘qMR data fit’ section of the *Menu* panel.
-9. Use the controls in the ‘Fit Results’ section to visualize the results (see section 3.3 for details).
+9. Use the controls in the ‘Fit Results’ section to visualize the results (ssee :ref:`3.3	Viewing the fit results` for details).

 3.3	Viewing the fit results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~